chuckmasterson/chuckmasterson.github.io/_posts/2018-05-16-play-catch-up.md

 title: Play Catch-up
 subtitle: A month and a half of back posts
 excerpt: |
-  The syruping season usually lasts about three weeks, from the first time it warms up enough for the sap to flow, until the tree starts turning all the sucrose in its sap into cellulose, which it uses to build leaves and begin spring.
+  <p>The syruping season usually lasts about three weeks, from the
+  first time it warms up enough for the sap to flow, until the tree starts turning all the sucrose in its sap into cellulose, which it uses to build leaves and begin spring.
 This year it